DiamondLightSource/synchweb-devel-env/docs/SETUP.md

 The following instructions enable use of `rsync` - to allow your local SynchWeb code to be sync'd with the above synchweb VM - i.e. allowing development changes to be picked up.
-Note, for these to work, the code needs to be built locally before sync'ing - instructions [here](https://github.com/DiamondLightSource/SynchWeb)
+Note, for these to work, the client code needs to be built locally before sync'ing - instructions [here](https://github.com/DiamondLightSource/SynchWeb)
 (otherwise accessing the app in a browser will show up as 'Forbidden').
 These instructions are based on details [here](https://www.if-not-true-then-false.com/2010/install-virtualbox-guest-additions-on-fedora-centos-red-hat-rhel/).